actgardner/gogen-avro/README.md

 //go:generate $GOPATH/bin/gogen-avro . primitives.avsc
 ```

-Gogen-avro will write a Go file in the output directory for each `record`, `fixed`, and `enum` type defined in the schema files.
-Multiple schema files are supported.

-Generated structs have a function `Serialize(io.Writer)` to encode the contents into the given `io.Writer`, and `Deserialize<RecordType>(io.Reader)` to read a struct from the given `io.Reader`.
-See `test/primitive/schema_test.go` for examples of encoding and decoding.
+The generated source files contain structs for each schema, plus a function `Serialize(io.Writer)` to encode the contents into the given `io.Writer`, and `Deserialize<RecordType>(io.Reader)` to read a struct from the given `io.Reader`.

 ### Example